josephworks/WebIDE/docs/README.md

 # Contribute

-If you would like to contribute you can do pull requests and fix issues.

-If you want to be a contributor, we usually use HTML, CSS, JS, and Markdown
+If you would like to contribute you can create pull requests and create patches and updates, we usually use HTML, CSS, JS, and Markdown.

 If you want to be added to the development team then send me a discord message at emerald tnt #7908